Hans Gerhard Creutzfeldt

 Hans Gerhard Creutzfeldt (June 2, 1885 – December 30, 1964) was a German neurologist and neuropathologist.
 Although he is typically credited as the physician to first describe the Creutzfeldt–Jakob disease, this has been disputed.
-He was born in Harburg upon Elbe and died in Munich.
+He was born in Harburg an der Elbe and died in Munich.

 Biography

-Creutzfeldt was born into a medical family in Harburg, which was incorporated into Hamburg in 1937.
+Creutzfeldt was born into a medical family, on June 2, 1885, at Harburg an der Elbe, Germany, which was incorporated into Hamburg in 1937.
 In 1903, at the age of 18, he was drafted into the German army and spent his service stationed in Kiel.

 Afterwards, he attended the School of Medicine of the University of Jena and the University of Rostock, receiving his doctorate at the latter in 1909.
 Part of his practical training was undertaken at St. Georg – Hospital in Hamburg.
 After qualification he sought adventure as a ship's surgeon, voyaging the Pacific Ocean, taking the opportunity to study local crafts, linguistics, and tropical plants.

 After returning to Germany in 1912, Creutzfeldt worked at the Neurological Institute in Frankfurt am Main, at the psychiatric-neurological clinics in Breslau, Kiel and Berlin, and at the Deutsche Forschungsanstalt für Psychiatrie in Munich.

 During the First World War, Creutzfeldt was deployed as a reserve medical officer and survived the sinking of the auxiliary cruiser SMS Greif, on which he was embarked.
 After being captured on February 29, 1916, he was repatriated as a doctor in May of that year and served in the Imperial German Navy until the end of the war in 1918.

 Creutzfeldt was habilitated at Kiel in 1920, and in 1925 became Extraordinarius of psychiatry and neurology.
 In 1938 he was appointed professor and director of the university psychiatric and neurological division in Kiel.
 He helped to recognize a neurodegenerative disease, with Alfons Maria Jakob, Creutzfeldt–Jakob disease in which the brain tissue develops holes and takes on a sponge-like texture.
 It is now known it is due to a type of infectious protein called a prion.
 Prions are misfolded proteins which replicate by converting their properly folded counterparts.

 In Nazi Germany, Creutzfeldt became a Patron Member of Heinrich Himmler's SS from 1932 to 1933.